 While his daughter stood there, silently seething, he couldn't help but shake his head.
 Of course it wasn't the first time Janis spoke out of line, and he realized he and his wife had spoiled her too much as a child.
 As a member of this family, he expected her to react accordingly and understandingly, but he knew that it was not in her nature to simply abide by such conditions.
-There would come day, and he was sure that her tongue would get her into trouble and that day wasn't too far off.
+There would come a day, and he was sure that her tongue would get her into trouble and that day wasn't too far off.

 "Listen to me, Janis.
 Being a family means staying together.
 Once we're in Japan, you'll make new friends."
-Now what was so difficult in that?
+Now what was so difficult about that?
 His daughter would still continue her education and it wasn't like she couldn't keep in contact with her school mates here in America.

 Beyond provoked, he stood up and glared threateningly at the girl.
 "Don't talk back to your father like that!"
 He and Janis shared a long, silenced glare.
 All the while, her mother tried to calm both her daughter and her husband down.
 The fire between them was so intense, that she could not stand in between them.
 "Listen, Janis, we're already going to Japan.
 It's been decided.
-So start packing right now!"
+So, start packing right now!"

 Feeling her anger shift into sudden lament, Janis held back a groan of despair.
 "This isn't fair!"

-At the mentioning of a new transfer student, especially one who had arrived from America, the class immediately quieted down, and the instant the door opened, their breaths hitched in their throats.
+At the mentioning of a new transfer student, especially one who traveled overseas, the class immediately perked up, smiling at their classmates excitedly, their breaths hitched in their throats.